Triple play: Most recent MLB triple play

-The most recent triple play in MLB was turned by the Los Angeles Angels on August 12, 2025, against the Los Angeles Dodgers.
-In the 6th inning, with runners on first and second base, Shohei Ohtani hit a line drive back up the middle, where shortstop Zach Neto was positioned just behind second base to catch it.
-He was then able to step on second before Miguel Rojas could return to the bag, and throw the ball to first baseman Nolan Schanuel, who applied the tag on Dalton Rushing as he attempted to return to first.
+The most recent triple play in MLB was turned by the Miami Marlins on July 21, 2026, against the Houston Astros.
+With runners on first and second in the bottom of the eighth inning, Jose Altuve hit a hard ground ball to third baseman Leo Jiménez, who stepped on third and tossed to second, where second baseman Xavier Edwards stepped on the bag and quickly threw to first baseman Kyle Stowers in time to retire a sprinting Altuve.
+The play came on a losing effort, as the Marlins ultimately lost, 5–3, to the Astros.

 Unassisted triple plays

 Bill Wambsganss executed an unassisted triple play in the 1920 World Series.

 The rarest type of triple play, and one of the rarest events of any kind in baseball, is for a single fielder to complete all three outs in one play.
 There have only been 15 unassisted triple plays in MLB history, making this feat rarer than a perfect game.

 Typically, an unassisted triple play is achieved when a middle infielder catches a line drive near second base (first out), steps on the base before the runner who started there can tag up (second out), and then tags the runner advancing from first before he can return there (third out).
 Of the 15 unassisted triple plays in MLB history, 12 have been completed in this manner by a middle infielder.